 Moving on to Victimas...All I can say is WOW!
 I wouldn't call this a noir, but it is muy loco, and extremely entertaining.
 Right from the first few minutes, you're seeing things that you'd never have seen in an American film from the same time period: A pimp is getting dressed for the evening, and heads out to the bar where some of his girls also dance.
 And when they dance, they show a lot of flesh, panties and passion - all forbidden in such quantities in American films from the time.

+Our heroine in this film is Violeta, played by Nino Sevilla, and she's an actress/dancer/singer/whirling dervish.
+The plot revolves around her rescuing a baby that was abandoned - in a trash can! - by a fellow dancer/prostitute, and her efforts to rescue the baby boy, and perhaps herself, from the grim life on the streets.
 If you can imagine Lucille Ball at her most antic, crossed with Carmen Miranda, you might be getting close to Sevilla's performance here.
 I don't necessarily know if it was "good" acting or not, but she sure was compelling to watch.
 She gave 150% in every scene, whether dancing, crying or just holding the baby.
 (She shakes it so much I thought the kid was at risk of shaken baby syndrome.)

 Victimas is a fairly pure strain of melodrama liberally dosed with music and dancing.
 And what dancing!
 It's sexual and highly energetic in ways that would have been strictly forbidden in the U.S. at that time - especially given the sometimes different skin tones of the people dancing together.
 It's also notable that the male villain of this film is a pimp - and the male hero is...a slightly nicer pimp.
 Again, you'd never have seen this in an American film in the 50s.

 Like Palma, this film also had a number of unique and memorable moments, such as the pimp who wanders the streets followed by his own Mariachi band.
 But the most incredible scene comes late in the film, when Violeta (SPOILER ALERT!
 SPOILER ALERT!) comes bursting through a window and shoots the evil pimp dead.
 The scene just comes out of the blue, and there's no reason given for why Violeta comes through a window rather than the door - but it sure was memorable.
 Like the tipping motorcycle scene, this one had the audience roaring with approval.
+So, to sum up, for pure manic energy and a unique cinematic experience, I can highly recommend this film should it ever come your way.

 However, it seems unlikely that the print we saw will be coming your way.
 Apparently it used to be Sevilla's personal print of the film, and it sounds like a great deal of work went into arranging for it to be in San Francisco for the festival.
 I'm glad they made the effort because, even though it's not film noir - it doesn't have a happy ending, but it is hopeful - it's a great film that deserves to be seen.